arrow-kt/arrow-website/content/docs/learn/typed-errors/index.md

 **approaches** to typed errors:

-1. The `Raise` DSL uses an extension receiver which represents a _context_ in which errors of a certain type may be raises.
+1. The `Raise` DSL uses an extension receiver which represents a _context_ in which errors of a certain type may be raised.
 This approach often results in more idiomatic code.
 2. Using _wrapper types_, like `Either`, `Option`, or `Result`, we indicate that a computation may end with a logical error by decorating the return